botmasterai/botmasterai.github.io/docs/working-with-botmaster/writing-your-own-bot-class.md

 });
 ```

 As usual, we create a botmaster object.
 And we make sure that it uses the same server as the one we defined earlier.
-We thhen add the messenegrBot as follows:
+We then add the messengerBot as follows:

 ```js
 botmaster.addBot(messengerBot);